galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >            location /favicon.ico {
 >                    alias {{ galaxy_server_dir }}/static/favicon.ico;
 >            }
+>
+>            location /static/welcome.html {
+>                    alias {{ galaxy_server_dir }}/static/welcome.html.sample;
+>            }
 >    ```
 >    {% endraw %}
 >
 > 4. Run the playbook.
 >
+> 5. Restart Galaxy using Supervisor: `supervisorctl restart galaxy`
+>
-> 5. Your Galaxy should now be accessible and served efficiently!
+> 6. Your Galaxy should now be accessible and served efficiently!
 Try registering (using the admin email from earlier) and maybe executing a couple of jobs.
 The author's favourite tool (speaking as an admin) is the `secure hash digest` tool, it's perfect for testing.
 >
 {: .hands_on}